Owl and Pussycat, Shoreditch

 The Owl and Pussycat is a pub at 34 Redchurch Street in the Shoreditch area of London.

 It is a Grade II listed building, under its original name, The Crown, dating back to the 18th century.

+From 1983 to 1987 it was run as "The Alternative", London's first 7 night/week Lesbian pub.

 It is part of the Geronimo Inns pub chain.